kgd-al/amaze/docs/src/usage/visualization.rst

 arguments.
 This way one can easily instrumentalize the library, e.g. when computing generalization performance.
-The list of arguments is detailed in :class:`amaze.bin.amaze.Options`.
+The list of arguments is detailed in :class:`amaze.bin.main.Options`.

 As before, the full listing of the example is provided below.